rips/php-connector/README.md

     composer require rips/connector:~2.9

-OR add to composer.json and run `composer update`
+OR add the following to composer.json and run `composer update`

 	"rips/connector": "~2.9"